-Circle of Care provides a unique combination of services that support the non-medical, financial, practical and emotional needs of children with cancer and their families, from diagnosis through treatment and recovery.
-Our program has earned the trust and respect of medical professionals and leading cancer centers, and is valued by families and children.
+Circle of Care provides a unique combination of services that support the non-medical, practical, financial, and emotional needs of children with cancer and their families, throughout the entire journey-- wherever that may lead.
+Our organization has earned the trust and respect of medical professionals and leading cancer centers, and is valued by families and children.
 The signature elements of our programs include:

 Following a child’s cancer diagnosis, families are immediately sent to the hospital to begin treatment procedures, most of which require hospitalization.
 Often, parents don’t even have time to grab a toothbrush, let alone their child’s favorite thing to comfort them.
 It can be an incredibly frightening and overwhelming experience.
 Through our signature program, Bags of Love, we are able to meet the immediate needs of every newly diagnosed child as soon as they and their family reach the hospital.
 A canvas tote filled with day-to-day necessities, comfort items and vital resources helps to ease the transition and let each child and family know that they are not alone; they have our support from day one until the conclusion of their child’s treatment.